thunderbird/webext-docs/menus.rst

 .. api-section-annotation-hack::

 Fired when a menu is shown.
-The extension can add, modify or remove menu items and call ``menus.refresh()`` to update the menu.
+The extension can add, modify or remove menu items and call :ref:`menus.refresh` to update the menu.

 .. api-header::
    :label: Parameters for onShown.addListener(listener)